Ashutosh Dutta

-Ashutosh Dutta is a computer scientist, engineer, academic, author, and an IEEE leader.
-He is currently a Senior Scientist, 5G Chief Strategist at Johns Hopkins University Applied Physics Lab, APL Sabbatical Fellow, Adjunct Faculty and Director of the Doctor of Engineering Program at Johns Hopkins University.
-He formerly served as the ECE Chair for EP at Johns Hopkins University.
+Ashutosh Dutta is an Indian-American computer scientist, engineer, academic, and IEEE leader.
+He is currently a Senior Scientist, 5G Chief Strategist, APL Sabbatical Fellow, and Director of the Doctor of Engineering Program at the Johns Hopkins University Whiting School of Engineering.
 He is the Chair of IEEE Industry Connection O-RAN Initiative and the Founding Co-Chair for the IEEE Future Networks Initiative.
-He also serves as the co-chair for the IEEE 5G/6G innovation Testbed.

-Dutta has co-authored over 150 articles, three book chapters, and 31 patents awarded.
-As a computer science expert, he has been affiliated with Internet Real-Time Lab (IRT), and Distributed Computing & Communications (DCC) Laboratory of Columbia University, and works on wireless networking, LTE networks, software-defined networking (SDN), computer communication, Network Function Virtualization (NFV), 5G, Network Security, and mobility management.
-He is also the co-author of a book entitled Mobility Protocols and Handover Optimization: Design, Evaluation and Application that has also been translated to Chinese language.

-Dutta is a Fellow of Institute of Electrical and Electronics Engineers (IEEE) for leadership in mobility management and security monitoring in mobile networks, a Distinguished Member of Association for Computing Machinery (ACM), and has several other leadership positions in these organizations.
-He also serves as Editor-in-chief for Journal of Cyber Security and Mobility, Associate Technical Editor for IEEE Communications Magazine, and Associate Guest Editor for IEEE IOT Journal.
+Dutta has co-authored over 150 articles, three book chapters, and has had more than 31 patents awarded.

 Education

-After receiving a B.S. degree in Electrical Engineering from National Institute of Technology, Rourkela, India, Dutta immigrated to the United States, earning an M.S. in Computer Science from New Jersey Institute of Technology, and his M.Phil. and Ph.D.
-Degree in Electrical Engineering from Columbia University, New York.
+After receiving a B.S. degree in Electrical Engineering from National Institute of Technology, Rourkela, India, Dutta immigrated to the United States, earning an M.S. in Computer Science from New Jersey Institute of Technology, and later an M.Phil. and Ph.D. in Electrical Engineering from Columbia University.
 He completed his Ph.D. thesis titled Systems Optimization for Mobility Management under the supervision of Henning Schulzrinne.